 Yet in some Eastern and Southern African countries that have improved their wildlife protection and management, elephant numbers have been rising.
 However, these countries are also experiencing rising human populations, and human settlements are encroaching on elephant habitat.
 Elephant habitat is becoming fragmented as elephant populations are separated by human developments.

 According to the World Wide Fund for Nature (WWF), habitat loss and degradation is expected to become the biggest threat to elephants.
-Previously unfarmed land, including woodland, is being cleared for agriculture, or for infrastructure.
+Previously unfarmed land, including woodland, is being cleared for agriculture or infrastructure.

-As populations increase in some protected national parks, it is not possible to contain elephants as they search for food beyond park boundaries.
-Elephants are finding old migratory routes interrupted by human settlements.
-Conflict occurs as elephants and humans compete for food and water with devastating consequences.
+As populations increase in some protected national parks, it isn’t possible to contain elephants as they search for food beyond park boundaries.
+Elephants are finding their old migratory routes interrupted by human settlements.
+As elephants and humans compete for food and water, conflict occurs with devastating consequences.

 While people worldwide revere elephants, local people often live in fear of losing their livelihood or their life.
-WWF reports 200 people killed in Kenya over the last 7 years.
+WWF reports 200 people were killed in Kenya over the last seven years.
 Kenyan wildlife authorities shoot between 50 and 120 problem elephants each year.

 Crops are an easy and readily available food source.
-The African bush elephant is the largest land animal on the planet and can consume over 300 kg of food per day.
+The African bush elephant is the largest land animal on the planet, able to consume over 300 kg of food per day.
 In one single night, a hungry herd can eat their way through a farmer’s entire crop, leaving them with no income, no food to feed their family and no seeds to plant next year.

 Elephants usually raid crops at night, making it difficult for farmers sleeping close by to scare them away.
-Elephants are intelligent animals and have become accustomed to traditional methods of beating drums, clapping, and lighting fires, and will even fill in trenches dug around the crops.
+Elephants are intelligent animals and have become accustomed to traditional methods of warning them off such as beating drums, clapping, and lighting fires.
+Elephants will even fill in trenches dug around the crops to keep them out.

-In a human-elephant encounter, elephants as well as people can be injured, sometimes fatally.
-The Elephants and Bees Project reports that wounded elephants in pain can become aggressive, and a herd death can result in future aggressive behaviour of elephants towards humans.
+In a human-elephant encounter, elephants, as well as people, can be injured, sometimes fatally.
+The Elephants and Bees Project reports that wounded elephants in pain can become aggressive, and a herd death can result in the future aggressive behaviour of elephants towards humans.

 Beehive fencing offers a solution that empowers small-scale farmers.

-Where electric fencing is too costly for small farms, beehive fencing is both sustainable, and financially viable.
+Where electric fencing is too costly for small farms, beehive fencing is sustainable as well as financially viable.
 The fencing comprises a wooden beehive hanging between two wooden poles, protected from the sun by grass thatch, linked by wire to further beehives.
 This system extends around the farmland being protected.
 If the wire is knocked, the attached beehives move, disturbing the honey bees.

 Infrared video footage by BBC2 in Natural World – Queen of the Savannah shows a hungry herd approaching a protected area at night, coming very close to the boundary protected by a beehive fence.
-The elephants sense the bees and leave the crops intact.
+The elephants can sense the bees and turn away, leaving the crops intact.

 The Elephants and Bees Project is now based at Sagalla in Kenya, next to Tsavo East national park.
 The number of local farmers with beehive fences has expanded from two in 2009 to fourteen in 2014.
 A training centre has been set up to help other Kenyan farmers, as well as a honey processing room.
 The beehive fence not only helps to protect crops, but it provides an extra source of income for the farmer – the honey is sold as ‘Elephant-friendly honey’.